-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Company as of June 30, 2014 and 2013 and the results of its operations and its cash flows for each of the three fiscal years in the period ended June 30, 2014 in conformity with U.S. generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Company as of June 30, 2014 and the results of its operations and its cash flows for the fiscal years ended June 30, 2014 and 2013 in conformity with U.S. generally accepted accounting principles.